Stanford-NavLab/gnss_lib_py/README.md

 ```
 In the directory organization above:

-  * The `algorithms` directory contains localization algorithms that
+  * The `algorithms` directory contains algorithms that
     work by passing in a `NavData` class.
 Currently, the following
     algorithms are implemented in the `algorithms`: